WesleyKProfile/Wireshark-Lab/README.md

 **Capturing Form Based Login Credentials**

-1. Use a capture filter to filter for HTTP traffic (port 80).
+1. Used a capture filter to filter for HTTP traffic (port 80).

 2. Generated HTTP traffic using http://testing-ground.webscraping.pro/login for analysis.